Adroiti/docs-for-code-review-tools/RuboCop/Layout-ExtraSpacing.md

 ## Description

-This cop checks for extra/unnecessary whitespace.
+This rule checks for extra/unnecessary whitespace.

-### Example
+## Examples

 ```ruby
 # good if AllowForAlignment is true